huntdatacenter/docs/docs/administer-science/README.md

 ::: tip Next Ting

-Lab Ting 8 is held Tuesday 14 February 2023 - 2 to 4 p.m.
-CET.
-All Lab leaders and Lab coordinators are invited.

 Data space Ting 8 is held Wednesday 15 February 2023 - 9 to 11 a.m.
 CET.
 All Data space leaders and Data space administrators are invited.

 [Read more >>](/administer-science/community/ting)